bblfish/ExplainableMLOntology/Review.md

 @prefix : <http://www.semanticweb.org/paty_/ontologies/2021/3/untitled-ontology-9#> .
 ```
 That URL is not dereferenceable at present.
 Much better would have been to use just the relative url `<#>`.
 Then other files
-in the same directory could have referenced the definitions there using a relative url such as `<MLS_UFO#:Run1>`.
+in the same directory could have referenced the definitions there using a relative url such as `<MLS_UFO#Run1>`.
 Adding a symbolic link from `<MLS_UFO>` to [MLS_UFO.owl.ttl](Protege_Ontologies/MLS_UFO.owl.ttl) would make those links locally dereferenceable too, for software that knew how to follow links.

 This would also make it easy to seperate the instance data
 from the ontology itself, by simply placing them in different fils and having the instance data refer to the ontology.
 For example instead of defining `Run` in `<MLS_UFO>` it could have used the `Run` defined in [MLS_UFO_ONTOUML.ttl](Protege_Ontologies/MLS_UFO_ONTOUML.ttl).

 ### No Links to the data

-The repository helfpil comes with a [data and Code](Data%20and%20Code/) directory, but there is no link to those files such as [dataset.zip](Data%20and%20Code/dataset.zip) or files contained in that archive such as `covid.csv`.
+The repository helpfully comes with a [data and Code](Data%20and%20Code/) directory, but there is no link to those files such as [dataset.zip](Data%20and%20Code/dataset.zip) or files contained in that archive such as `covid.csv`.

 This failure of linking up all the pieces of the puzzle makes the examples more difficult to read.
 It also fails
 to exploit the most important aspect of linked data, namely the ability of software to follow links to reach the data.